 “In a world focused on things, we focus first on people. “ This simple statement is the foundation for the academic programs in the College of Human Ecology.
 Learn about the range of programs offered by the College of Human Ecology that prepare graduates to improve human health and well-being.

 Luncheon and Guest Speaker: Flint Hills room, K-State Student Union

 Academic/Student Life session #3 (choose one)

-School of Leadership Studies: Learn more about the School of Leadership Studies through a dynamic TED style presentation.
+Come to the Leadership Studies Building to learn more about the School of Leadership Studies.
 Several current students and student groups will highlight their experiences in Leadership Studies.
 Experiences will represent the minor and programs which serve over 2,500 students at K-State.
 Following the presentations, there will be time for a Q&A with the current students and a faculty representative.

 Academic/Student Life session #4 (choose one)